isabella232/presentation-druxt_101/slides.md

 ```

 <!--
-DruxtRouter uses a Vuex store to cache queries made against the Drupal Decoupled Router module.

-Add browser before Nuxt
-"Drupal Decoupled Router"

-Add a slide on Drupal module and dependencies.
+This is provided via the DruxtRouter module, which uses Drupals Deocupled Router module to determine the JSON:API resource and Druxt component to render.

+The route data is cached in the druxtRouter vuex store, reducing queries to the Drupal backend.
 -->

 ---